A Few Potential Tax Savings Reminders

 The second mentor in my career was my grandfather.
 He helped me see the true potential that I had within the industry.
 He guided me into an MBA program to help me learn more about business.
 But most of all, he showed me every day in his business dealings that honesty and integrity were critical to true success and the ability to go to sleep at night knowing that I had done the right thing.

 Finally, the gentleman that just retired showed me that I can be successful as the manager of the business banking group.
 He sent me an e-mail right before he left giving me encouragement to stay steadfast, to continue to reach for those goals, and then said, I know “you have a good skill set.
 Just be yourself!!!”
 What a great confidence booster he gave me.
-He helped me learn so much about myself while teaching me about the business of
+He helped me learn so much about myself while teaching me about the business of commercial lending.

 And so it is that I write this blog encouraging every reader to find the opportunities to mentor someone.
 That person may be someone you work with, it may be a customer, it may be a neighborhood kid, or it may be your grandson (or granddaughter).
 Whoever it may be, when you mentor someone you give them the courage, the confidence, and the belief that maybe they can do something that they hadn’t even dreamed they could do.
 And if you have been mentored, take a moment and drop that person a thank you letter, e-mail or phone call to let them know how much you appreciate their help in getting you to where you are today.